thescientist13/node-resolve-experiments/README.md

 ### Commands

 You can run either of two commands to see the results documented below:
-- `npm run server:cjs` - to start the CJS example server
+- `npm run serve:cjs` - to start the CJS example server
-- `npm run server:esm` - to start the ESM example server
+- `npm run serve:esm` - to start the ESM example server

 Open `localhost:3000` to view the demo / console output.